The Rise and Folly of Selfism

 • The self-improvement, personal power movement

 Gestalt.
 One of these influences was Gestalt, developed by a man named Fritz Perls.
-His famous "Gestalt prayer" artfully summarizes selfist sentiments:
+Perls wrote the now-famous "Gestalt prayer," which artfully summarizes selfist sentiments:

 "I do my thing and you do yours.
 I am not in this world to live up to your expectations, and you are not in this world to live up to mine.
 You are you and I am I, and if by chance we find each other, then it is beautiful.
 If not, it can't be helped."

 Motivational philosophies.
-The twentieth century produced a number of influential authors who wrote of the power of mind for realizing personal dreams -- in other words, self-purposes.
+The twentieth century produced a number of influential authors who wrote of the power of the mind for the realization of personal dreams -- in other words, self-purposes.
 The huge category of get-what-you-want books began with these: "As a Man Thinketh," by James Allen.
 "Think and Grow Rich," by Napoleon Hill.
-Slightly more subtle, perhaps, but still in the get-what-you-want vein, "How to Win Friends and Influence People," by Dale Carnegie.
-"The Power of Positive Thinking," by Norman Vincent Peale.
+Slightly more subtle, perhaps, but still in the get-what-you-want vein, "How to Win Friends and Influence People," by Dale Carnegie and "The Power of Positive Thinking," by Norman Vincent Peale.

 Feminism.
 Feminist leader Gloria Steinem won many converts to selfism.
 She counseled her adherents, "You are not an appendage of a man; you are your own person."
 So far, so good.
-But Steinem taught not just that women should be equal to men, but also that they should be individualistic.
+But Steinem taught not just that women should be equal to men, but also that a woman should be individualistic.
 That, in fact, is somewhat unnatural for women.
-Women are not rugged individuals by nature (and neither, in fact, are men).
+Women are not rugged individuals by nature, by DNA -- not really (and neither, in fact, are men).
 But Steinem convinced many women that their personal power depended on living individualistically, often with rabid self-dedication.
-As fate would have it, social and economic changes in America gave both feminism and selfism a tremendous boost, when they forced women to compete with men for jobs.

 The self-improvement, personal power movement

 And don't forget the self-improvement (or human potential) game, which became the bread and butter of pop-psychology.
-Self-improvement focused primarily on personal power, and secondarily, with personal purpose.
+Self-improvement concerned itself, primarily, with personal power, and secondarily, with personal purpose.
 "Get what you want out of life.
 Make a million.
 Attract a wonderful mate.
 Whatever your purpose is, we'll help you achieve it -- and fast."

 Enter Spirituality, Stage East